hansm4543/HorseRacing/README.md

 * Application is deployed (to heroku, aws etc)

 ## Application deployment details:
-* PS on first launch application might take long time to boot and send fetches, because it is hosted on free account.
+* PS on first launch definately open both heroku webpages for the application to boot up.
+Application usually takes a bit of time to boot, sometimes you might even see some errors then just refresh the page until it boots up, this happens because it is hosted on free account.
 * Backend deployed at heroku: https://backend-horseracing.herokuapp.com/
 * Backend heroku sends data to MongoDB Atlas
 * Frontend deployed at heroku: https://frontend-horseracing.herokuapp.com/